 The Team Problem

-- Starting up something is a good idea, starting up with a small team is also nice, but starting up with blurry vision and bluffing future is not good.
+- Starting something is a good idea, starting up with a small team is also lovely, but starting up with a blurry vision and bluffing future is not good.

 - The second most important part here is you should be at a stage of knowledge (or at least have the time for gaining it) where you can run your startup in a manageable manner.

-- Third, you will meet different nature of people every day, you will get in many shoes of people but you need to choose which shoe will fit me the best.
+- Third, you will meet the different nature of people every day, you will get in many shoes of people, but you need to choose which shoes will fit me the best.
 That means selecting your clients with whom you feel the integrity related to work.

-- Fourth, which niche I can concentrate and can give quality work to my clients.
-Because the client is my king and I am a servant.
+- Fourth, which niche I can concentrate on and can give quality work to my clients.
+Because the client is my king, and I am a servant.

 - Fifth, with what kind of team I am having & how to lead and contribute daily work has to be decided.